Mike is a partner with Mackesy Smye LLP in Hamilton, Ontario

 Jaye is a partner with Hooper Litigation of Ottawa, Ontario

 Eldon is a partner with Horner & Pietersma in Morrisburg, Ontario

 The Federation of Ontario Law Associations (FOLA) represents the interests of more than 12,000 practising lawyers working in communities across Ontario.
-Our members are typically private-bar lawyers who are business owners as much as they are professionals.

 We’re an important professional association with a big mandate.
 Our primary mandate is to advocate and promote the legal profession and deal with the ever changing business of providing legal services in Ontario.
 We also provide an important professional networking, communication and informal professional development platform for our members.

 For most of our history we were known as "CDLPA - The County & District Law Presidents' Association" - but in November of 2015, the Presidents voted to change our name to better reflect what we had become, and what we aspire to be.
 We are more than the representatives of the "Presidents" of local law associations across Ontario; we are representatives and advocates for all lawyers in private practice and who choose to be represented by their local law associations.